SimplyEagle/bigDataProject/README.txt

 The MusicoSet dataset is included in the repo.
 It is a big dataset including a huge list of artist, songs, and albums.
 There are also sets for popularity and song features that aren't utilized in this version.

-The dataset is being used as a big dictionary for artist names, album names, and song names.
-No ML.
-The input is read the code compares it to these big dictionaries and calls Last.fm API to find similar songs.
-That's the part that needs to phase out.
-Our model will replace the API call.
-But it works technically.

 Loading Data
 ##############
 .zip files are for the data.
 They are too big to load into a repo.